vicente-nvt/urlShortener/README.md

 	> ```docker run --expose 27017 --network urlShortenerNetwork --rm --name mongo -d mongo:3.4.18-jessie```

-3. Compile the Application

-	> ```mvn package```

-4. Build the application Dockerfile

-	> ```docker build -t url-shortener .```

-5. Start a container to run the app
+3. Start a container to run the app

-	> ```docker run -p 8080:8080 -e database_connection = 'mongodb://mongo:27017' --network urlShortenerNetwork --rm --name urlShortener url-shortener```
+	> ```docker run -p 8080:8080 -e database_connection = 'mongodb://mongo:27017' --network urlShortenerNetwork --rm --name urlShortener vicentenvt/url-shortener```

 ### Using the application

-1. To get a new short URL you should POST to localhost:8080 a JSON like this:
+1. To get a new short URL you should POST a JSON, like below, to localhost:8080/shortify:

 > ```{ "url" : "https://github.com/vicente-nvt/urlShortener" }```